cjus/hydra-aws-docker-article/README2.md

 > <img src="./EC2_DockerSecurityGroup.png" alt="AWS security group" />

-With these change in place, we can proceed to configure our swarm.
+With these changes in place, we can proceed to configure our swarm.

 ## Redis setup

-Because our sample microservices are built using Hydra, we'll need an accessible instance of Redis.
+Because our sample microservices use Hydra, we'll need an accessible instance of Redis.
 Let's look at two ways to address this requirement.

-The first, and production friendly method is to use a hosted Redis cluster, such as Amazon's ElasticCache for Redis or the [RedisLabs](https://redislabs.com/) service.
+The first, and more production friendly method is to use a hosted Redis cluster, such as Amazon's ElasticCache for Redis or the [RedisLabs](https://redislabs.com/) service.
 The easiest approach will be to head over to RedisLabs and setup a free trial instance.
-The process takes just a few minutes, and you'll end up with a Redis connection string that you can use with your test cluster.
-The connection string will look something like this: `redis-16122.c1.us-east-1-3.ec2.cloud.redislabs.com:16883` and you just add that to your service's `config/config.json` file.
+The process takes a few minutes, and you'll end up with a Redis connection string that you can use with your test cluster.
+The connection string will look something like this: `redis-16122.c1.us-east-1-3.ec2.cloud.redislabs.com:16883` and you add that to your service's `config/config.json` file.

 ```
 "redis": {